Zhenlong-Zhang/RLDDM/README.md

 ```

 ## Python Setup
-You can install the required Python libraries in two ways:
+You can install the required Python libraries in three ways:

 ### Option 1: Using requirements.txt